Will Doherty

 Technical Writer

-Redesigned Sun's Beginner's Guides for shrinkwrapped SPARCstation 1 release.
+Wrote/updated some of the Sun Beginner's Guides, then redesigned some of the Sun Beginner's Guides for shrinkwrapped SPARCstation 1+ release.
 Wrote/updated LISP, Modula-2, and Mathematica programming manuals.
 Responsible for FrameMaker conversion and templates.

 1983-1985 MIT Project Athena, Cambridge, Massachusetts